roc-lang/roc/www/wip_new_website/content/index.md

 - [GitHub](https://github.com/sponsors/roc-lang)
 - [Liberapay](https://liberapay.com/roc_lang)

-We are a small team trying to do big things, and every donation helps!
+We are a small group trying to do big things, and every donation helps!

 ## [Larger Example](#larger-example) {#larger-example}